keegss/ToonTown-Invasion-Bot/readme.md

 <h3>ToonTown Rewritten Twitter Bot</h3>

-The hardest part about this project is making a Twitter.
+The hardest part about this project was making a Twitter.

 To run this program, you must first create a Twitter, apply for a developer account, wait a week for them to accept your application, then create a project with that account.
 Then on the project details screen, go to the Keys and tokens tab.
 Now, create a file called secrets.py and place it in this same directory as bot.py.
 Within that file you must provide the following fields: